David-Araripe/UniProtMapper/README.md

 >>> Fetched: 246 / 246
 ```

-Alternatively, OrthoDB IDs can be retrieved using UniProtIDMapper, and used to retrieve any of the desired UniProt return fields using UniProtRetriever.
+Alternatively, OrthoDB IDs can be obtained using UniProtIDMapper, and used to retrieve any of the desired UniProt return fields using UniProtRetriever.

 ``` Python
 from UniProtMapper import UniProtIDMapper, UniProtRetriever